Mathematics and Philosophy BSc

 Assessment

-You will be assessed in a variety of ways, depending on the modules you take.
-This can include quizzes, examinations, presentations, participation in tutorials, projects, coursework and other written work.
+You’ll be assessed in a variety of ways, depending on the modules you take.
+This could include examinations, quizzes, coursework, projects, presentations, and participation in tutorials.

 Entry requirements